mesosphere-backup/dcos-vagrant/examples/kube-oinker/README.md

     ```
     vagrant up m1 a1 a2 a3 a4 boot
     ```
-1. Wait for DCOS to come up.
+1. Wait for DC/OS to come up.
 Check the dashboard: <http://m1.dcos/>.
-1. Install the [DCOS CLI](https://dcos.io/docs/latest/usage/cli/) by following the instructions on the DCOS Dashboard
+1. Install the [DC/OS CLI](https://dcos.io/docs/latest/usage/cli/) by following the instructions on the DC/OS Dashboard

 ## Install Cassandra